tomhrr/cosh/doc/all.md

 `md5`, `sha1`, `sha256` and `sha512` each take a single string
 argument and return the corresponding cryptographic hash for that input.

+`range` takes an integer and returns a generator over the integers from zero to that integer, minus one.

 ### Miscellaneous